jails-org/Packages/pandora/README.md

 store.setActions({ ... }) // Replaces all actions with a new set
 store.getState() // Return the current state of the store

+store.when( String ) // When can me used together with async/await in order to get data { ...state, ...payload } withou having to subscribe to store. eg : const {products} = store.when('FETCH')

 // Subscribing to a expecific action store.subscribe({
     ADD_TO_LIST : (state, {payload, action, haschanged}) => {